A browser DevOps CLI

 Get the result

-Three primitives that cover most of your day.
+Five primitives that cover most of your day.

 Each type is modeled as a proper TypeScript discriminated union — so the options page, the executor, and the palette all agree on what a command actually is.